 Again remember we are NOT doing a deep cleaning here, we are just getting the room in order so it is nice and clean.

-Your aim here is to simply pick up each area and swiftly wipe off surfaces.
+Your aim here is to simply pick up in each area and swiftly wipe off surfaces.
 It shouldn’t take long because you’ve already cleaned up the garbage, dishes, and clothes from each room.

 In reality, each room should only take around 10-15 minutes.
 Set a timer each time you begin working on an area to keep things moving!